sara-nl/data-exchange/LIMITATIONS.md

 * Output is only STDOUT/STDERR;
 * Webdav interface of Research Drive is relatively slow;
 * A shared algorithm is file or a folder with one layer depth (so a folder containing only files.
 If it contains more folders, they will not be used/shown)
 * Changes to code or data files are detected, but no diff interface was implemented
+* Algorithm folder can contain auxiliary files, including binary files (e.g. images or compiled code), but binary files are not shown for review.

+## Known security issues
 * Edge case; if:
   - Algorithm A is uploaded.
   - Data owner opens page on algorithm A.
   - While the data owner is reviewing, algorithm B gets uploaded.